uux - remote command execution

 - Do not notify the user if the command fails.

-- A string made up of one or more arguments that are similar to normal command arguments, except that the command and any filenames can be prefixed by "system-name!"
-A null system-name is interpreted as the local system.
+- A string made up of one or more arguments that are similar to normal command arguments, except that the command and any filenames can be prefixed by system-name!.
+A null system-name shall be interpreted as the local system.

-The standard input is not used unless the - or -p option is specified; in those cases, the standard input is made the standard input of the command-string.
+The standard input shall not be used unless the '-' or -p option is specified; in those cases, the standard input shall be made the standard input of the command-string.

-Input files are selected according to the contents of command-string.
+Input files shall be selected according to the contents of command-string.

-The following environment variables affect the execution of uux:
+The following environment variables shall affect the execution of uux:

 - Determine the locale that should be used to affect the format and contents of diagnostic messages written to standard error.

-Output files are created or written, or both, according to the contents of command-string.
+Output files shall be created or written, or both, according to the contents of command-string.

-If the -n is not used, mail files will be modified following any command or file-access failures on the remote system.
+If -n is not used, mail files shall be modified following any command or file-access failures on the remote system.